-- Cell phones must be turned off and out of sight and no electronic devices, including IPODS are allowed in class.
+- Cell phones must be turned off and out of sight and no other electronic devices are allowed in class.

-- Ear buds or headphones should be out of site unless needed to complete an assignment.
+- Earbuds or headphones should be out of sight, unless needed to complete an assignment.

 - Come to class with your necessary supplies.